sagemath/sagewiki_to_gh-2022-10-10/combinat.md

     1. Binary installation (takes less time; only option on Windows; only works if a binary exists for your system):

-        * Download a binary distribution ''for your system'' from [[http://sage.math.washington.edu/home/wstein/binaries/4.1.combinat/]] and follow the installation instructions on [[http://wiki.sagemath.org/DownloadAndInstallationGuide|there]]
+        * Download a binary distribution ''for your system'' from [[http://sage.math.washington.edu/home/wstein/binaries/4.1.combinat/]] and follow the [[http://wiki.sagemath.org/DownloadAndInstallationGuide|installation instructions]]

     2. Source installation (recommended, but time-consuming; works for Linux and OSX as long as you have a compilier):